cosnaneepa18689/cosnaneepa/README.md

-The Prodigy's album "The Fat of the Land" (1997) popularized the big beat genre and featured hit singles like "Firestarter" and "Breathe."
+The popularity of social media platforms like Instagram, Twitter, and TikTok gave rise to viral music challenges, dance trends, and meme-worthy songs.